20 Dec Registered Agent and Annual Report FAQs

 - I’m looking to dissolve my company, how do I proceed?

-We recommend winding down the affairs of the entity, paying all its debts, disposing of all of its assets, and formally cancelling the entity with the State of Maine.
+We recommend winding down the affairs of the entity, paying all its debts, disposing of all of its assets, and either allowing the company to become administratively dissolved or formally cancelling the entity with the State of Maine.
 We can assist with this process for a low flat fee.
 Upon dissolution of the company, we will resign as its registered agent.

 - What happens if I just let it administratively dissolve?